Codecademy/docs/content/python/concepts/math-module/math-sin.md

 ## Definition

-Returns the sine of input x, in radian value.
+Returns the sine of input x, measured in radian value.

 ## Syntax